benjaminsampica/home-lan-config/game-list.md

 - Quake 3

 ## Requires Individual Purchase
-_Many players have some of these but coverage is spotty_
+_Players have some of these already but coverage can be spotty_
 - Quake 2
 - Halo MCC
 - Age of Empires 2